Agar Plasticity

 Styrofoam decomposing mealworms

-Plastic-Eating Organisms – While mealworms normally feed on wheat bran, biologists at Stanford University and Peking University have given them polystyrene – a form of plastic foam – instead.
-Mostly, this material is used for polystyrene packaging, yoghurt cups or cable insulation.
+Plastic-eating organisms – While mealworms normally feed on wheat bran, biologists at Stanford University and Peking University have given them polystyrene – a form of plastic foam – instead.
+Mostly, this material is used for polystyrene packaging, yogurt pots or cable insulation.
 In a test experiment, the worms ate the material completely – approx. 40 mg per[...]

 Learn more